Best VPS Hosting: 2018 Edition

 If you're planning to get a VPS and are new to VPS hosting, you should read these three posts that compare different virtualization types, since there is a significant difference.
-A TL;DR of those articles: If you're looking for preformance, stay away from OpenVZ since it is very easy for VPS providers to oversell OpenVZ VPS'.
+A TL;DR of those articles: If you're looking for performance, stay away from https://alternativeto.net/software/openvz/ since it is very easy for VPS providers to oversell OpenVZ VPS.
 OpenVZ is also worse security-wise and privacy-wise due to lack of separation between the OpenVZ containers.

-High preformance Linux VPS' today are generally powered by KVM (Kernel-based Virtual Machine), which are much harder to oversell and VPS providers usually avoid doing that.
-Xen is also used for high preformance VPS' on rare occasions, but KVM will give you better preformance.
-Be also aware that almost all VPS hosts on this list and in general are unmanaged, meaning that the VPS host's main resposibility is keeping the VPS online and the amount of handholding with installation and configuration of software is close to none, so you're more or less on your own.
+High performance Linux VPS today are generally powered by https://alternativeto.net/software/kvm-kernel-based-virtual-machine-/, which are much harder to oversell and VPS providers usually avoid doing that. https://alternativeto.net/software/xen/ is also used for high performance VPS on rare occasions, but KVM will give you better performance.
+Also, be aware that almost all VPS hosts on this list and in general are unmanaged, meaning that the VPS host's main responsibility is keeping the VPS online and the amount of handholding with installation and configuration of software is close to none, so you're more or less on your own.

-Please be aware that the web hosting industry is plagued with shills since the affiliate programmes are very lucrative, so be skeptical of any hosting reviews that contain affiliate links and try to verify their claims via independent sources.
+Keep in mind that the web hosting industry is plagued with shills since the affiliate programs are very lucrative, so be skeptical of any hosting reviews that contain affiliate links and try to verify their claims via independent sources.

 According to WebHostingStuff, FastComet has had two downtimes - 27 minutes in April of 2016 and nine minutes in December of 2015 - since WebHostingStuff started monitoring uptime for FastComet back in September of 2014.
 This puts FastComet's average uptime at 99.99%, which is quite impressive.